BITCOIN

 The most important facts about Bitcoin

-Bitcoin is not only the first cryptocurrency, but also the best known and most widely used.
-Since its launch in 2009, Bitcoin has undergone an impressive evolution that includes both ups and downs.
-These milestones show how unique and dynamic the digital currency is.
+Bitcoin is not only the first cryptocurrency but also the best-known and most widely used.
+Since its launch in 2009, Bitcoin has undergone an impressive evolution, marked by both ups and downs.
+These milestones demonstrate the unique and dynamic nature of the digital currency.

-2013Bitcoin breaks $1,000 per BTC for the first time, indicating growing public interest.
+2013Bitcoin broke $1,000 per BTC for the first time, indicating growing public interest.

-2021Bitcoin hits an all-time high of $69,045, driven by institutional investment and broader adoption.
+2021Bitcoin hit an all-time high of $69,045, driven by institutional investment and broader adoption.

-2023A period of recovery and stability in which Bitcoin continues to be viewed as digital gold.
+2023A period of recovery and stability, with Bitcoin continuing to be viewed as digital gold.

-2024Bitcoin crosses $99,000, a new all-time high, supported by institutional investment and positive market sentiment.
+2024Bitcoin reached a new all-time high of over $108,000, driven by institutional investment and positive market sentiment.

 What is Bitcoin?

-Bitcoin is the first and most famous cryptocurrency, created in 2009 by an anonymous person or group under the pseudonym Satoshi Nakamoto was developed.
+Bitcoin is the first and most famous cryptocurrency, created in 2009 by an anonymous person or group under the pseudonym Satoshi Nakamoto.
 It is a digital currency that works independently of central institutions such as banks or governments.
-Bitcoin is based on the Blockchain technology, a decentralized network that ensures security, transparency and traceability.
+Bitcoin is based on a decentralized network that ensures security, transparency, and traceability.

 The key features of Bitcoin: